lyndon025/playtested/src/content/article/legacy/2023-10-14-still-in-beta-test-but-it-looks-good-already--preview---jump-assemble-beta-test.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-10-14-still-in-beta-test-but-it-looks-good-already-preview-jump-assemble-beta-test
+title: 'Still in beta test but it looks good already | Preview - JUMP: Assemble (Beta Test)'
+game: 'JUMP: Assemble (Beta Test)'
 description: 'JUMP: Assemble is upcoming Anime-based MOBA for fans of the genre and anime enthusiasts alike.
 This game unites beloved manga and anime characters from Weekly Shōnen Jump series in epic 5v5 team battles.'
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-10-14-still-in-beta-test-but-it-looks-good-already--preview---jump-assemble-beta-test-0.avif
+  - /images/reviews/legacy/2023-10-14-still-in-beta-test-but-it-looks-good-already--preview---jump-assemble-beta-test-1.avif
+  - /images/reviews/legacy/2023-10-14-still-in-beta-test-but-it-looks-good-already--preview---jump-assemble-beta-test-2.avif
+  - /images/reviews/legacy/2023-10-14-still-in-beta-test-but-it-looks-good-already--preview---jump-assemble-beta-test-3.avif
+  - /images/reviews/legacy/2023-10-14-still-in-beta-test-but-it-looks-good-already--preview---jump-assemble-beta-test-4.avif
+  - /images/reviews/legacy/2023-10-14-still-in-beta-test-but-it-looks-good-already--preview---jump-assemble-beta-test-5.avif
 pubDate: 2023-10-14
 tags:
   - casual
   - jump-assemble-beta-test
   - mobile
   - pc
   - strategy
   - taptap
 thumb: /images/reviews/legacy/2023-10-14-still-in-beta-test-but-it-looks-good-already--preview---jump-assemble-beta-test-0.avif
-title: 'Still in beta test but it looks good already | Preview - JUMP: Assemble (Beta Test)'
-game: 'JUMP: Assemble (Beta Test)'
-gallery:
-- /images/reviews/legacy/2023-10-14-still-in-beta-test-but-it-looks-good-already--preview---jump-assemble-beta-test-0.avif
-- /images/reviews/legacy/2023-10-14-still-in-beta-test-but-it-looks-good-already--preview---jump-assemble-beta-test-1.avif
-- /images/reviews/legacy/2023-10-14-still-in-beta-test-but-it-looks-good-already--preview---jump-assemble-beta-test-2.avif
-- /images/reviews/legacy/2023-10-14-still-in-beta-test-but-it-looks-good-already--preview---jump-assemble-beta-test-3.avif
-- /images/reviews/legacy/2023-10-14-still-in-beta-test-but-it-looks-good-already--preview---jump-assemble-beta-test-4.avif
-- /images/reviews/legacy/2023-10-14-still-in-beta-test-but-it-looks-good-already--preview---jump-assemble-beta-test-5.avif
 ---

 JUMP: AssembleGlobal
 7.9
 Multiplayer
 RPG
 Pre-register

-✨Overview
+## ✨Overview

 JUMP: Assemble is upcoming Anime-based MOBA for fans of the genre and anime enthusiasts alike.
 This game unites beloved manga and anime characters from Weekly Shōnen Jump series in epic 5v5 team battles.

 JUMP: Assemble offers an exciting crossover that brings characters like Monkey D. Luffy, Naruto, Goku, Kamado Tanjiro, and more into the arena.
 It features characters from eighth different Weekly Shonen Jump properties: One Piece.
 Dragon Ball.
 Naruto.
 Bleach.
 Demon Slayer: Kimetsu no Yaiba, Jujutsu Kaisen, Undead, Unluck, Mashle: Magic and Muscles.

-🚧Limited Beta Test
+## 🚧Limited Beta Test

 This game made is currently on a limited slots beta testing, and I was fortunate to be among those who was able to join in.
 Slots have been consistently opened for three consecutive days, so far always at around 11 AM GMT+8.

 Upon creating your avatar and completing a set of tutorials, you step into the third-person mode lobby, a vibrant 3D space brimming with various sections, including different game modes such as normal and ranked play, and the store.
 It's still somewhat barebones; there's no background music yet in some scenes.
 However, this extra element adds a nice touch considering it's a MOBA game.

-📺Graphics, Art-style and Voice-overs
+## 📺Graphics, Art-style and Voice-overs

 The game presents itself with cel-shaded visuals that are crisp and vibrant.
 The battleground, called  the "All-Star Arena," draws inspiration from various anime worlds, with elements reminiscent of Dragon Ball, One Piece, and others with its monsters, towers, and map.